 Following are some pointers that may be beneficial:

 Yes, the NCARB Award is an annual program.
-Each grant is for a one-year term time period; projects must begin in January and be offered no later than the following fall term.
+Each award is for a one-year term time period.
+2013 NCARB Award-funded project development must begin in January 2014 and be finalized in time for the class/seminar/studio to be offered no later than the 2014 fall term.

 When will proposals be reviewed and when will I be notified of the results?

-The NCARB Award Jury will meet in November 2012 to review all eligible proposals and announce the recipients shortly thereafter.
+The NCARB Award Jury will meet in early November 2013 to review all eligible proposals, and recipients will be announced in mid-November.

 Will the jury provide feedback on my proposal?

 No, due to the number of proposals, the jury is not able to provide feedback on individual proposals.

 If awarded an NCARB Award, when are projects required to start?